Hanna1Salam/Legal-document-Generator/README.md

 # Legal-document-Generator

-# 🏛️ LegalEase - AI-Powered Legal Document Generator
+# 🏛️ Litigaide - AI-Powered Legal Document Generator

-LegalEase is an AI-powered legal document generator that helps users create well-structured plaint documents based on their case details.
+Litigaide is an AI-powered legal document generator that helps users create well-structured plaint documents based on their case details.
 This tool simplifies the legal drafting process using NLP and machine learning, making legal documentation accessible and efficient.

 ## 🚀 Features
 - 📝 **AI-Based Plaint Generation**: Generates plaint documents based on user input.